Twinkling Watermelon

 Twinkling Watermelon is a 2023 South Korean television series directed by Son Jong-hyun, and starring Ryeoun, Choi Hyun-wook, Seol In-ah, and Shin Eun-soo.
 It aired on tvN from September 25 to November 14, 2023, every Monday and Tuesday at 20:50 (KST) for 16 episodes.
-It is also available for streaming on Viu and Viki in selected regions.
+It is also available for streaming on Viu, Viki and Netflix in selected regions.

 Synopsis

 Twinkling Watermelon tells the story of a CODA boy with a natural talent for music, who fights with his father to pursue his dream of becoming a guitarist in a band.
 After the fight, he travels back in time to 1995.
 He joins a band with his childhood father and forms a band called Watermelon Sugar with the suspicious youths he meets there, and communicates with them through music.